To answer the many questions about Personal Colour Analysis (PCA), I hope this page is helpful.

 3. Are there group discounts?
 Can groups be seen over 2 or more days?

 No discounts anymore, now that I work from hotels.
 Instead, I chose to keep the cost of the PCA as low as possible for everyone and still recover my costs.

 4. How much time should I plan for?

 3 hours minimum, often closer to 4 hours.
 Some people can be analyzed in that time and have their perfect makeup colours applied too.
-Others can be very challenging.
+Others can be very challenging or may have more questions.

 Men require 2-3 hours.